AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 I encourage you to please be patient and spend one to two hours every day for next 2 days using/practicing these commands.

-Once you get your hands on to these commands, trust me, I guarentee you, you will never go back to using mouse and other key bindings.
+Once you get your hands on to these commands, trust me, I guarantee you, you will never go back to using mouse and other key bindings.

-- **Rule #1** - Stop using Arrow & Page keys on your keyboard and absoluletly no mouse.
+- **Rule #1** - Stop using Arrow & Page keys on your keyboard and absolutely no mouse.
 - **Rule #2** - take a moment to learn these words

   - (#)count | command - e.g. 10d, 14h etc.